 A payslip must include the following information:

-- Any superannuation contributions including the name of the super fund;
+- superannuation contributions including the name of the super fund;

-If employees are paid by an hourly rate, the payslip should also contain the employee’s ordinary hourly rate and how many hours they worked at that rate.
-However, if paid an annual salary, the rate should be as on the last day of the pay period.
+If employees are paid at an hourly rate, the payslip should also contain the employee’s ordinary hourly rate and how many hours they worked at that rate.
+If an employee is paid an annual salary, the rate should be as on the last day of the pay period.
 Wages cannot be deducted unless there has been written consent or is required by law.
-These deductions include tax, superannuation and court ordered deductions.
+These deductions include tax, superannuation and court-ordered deductions.

 Most modern accounting systems, including MYOB and Xero, also include leave balances on payslips.
 While this is not a legal requirement, it is best practice to include the balance on each pay slip.